luissimas/zettelkasten-exporter/README.md

 - [Docker compose example](./examples/compose)
 - [Kubernetes example](./examples/kubernetes)

-Note that for a complete solution, it will be necessary to also configure InfluxDB and Grafana.
+Note that for a complete solution, it will be necessary to setup InfluxDB and Grafana.
 For more information about setting them up, refer to their documentation.
 Here are some links that might be useful:

 - https://grafana.com/docs/grafana/latest/getting-started/get-started-grafana-influxdb/
 - https://docs.influxdata.com/influxdb/v2/get-started/setup/

+The provided dashboard uses `Flux` as the language to query InfluxDB, so make sure to set the "Query language" option to "Flux" when creating the InfluxDB data source in Grafana.

 ## Configuration